mainsail-crew/spyglass/README.md

 ### How can I add CLI arguments to my `spyglass.conf`?

 All supported CLI arguments are already inside the [defaul config](resources/spyglass.conf).
-If we add new arguments we will add them there, so please refer to it, if you want to use a new parameter.
+If we add new arguments we will add them there, so please refer to it, if you want to use a new argument.

 In the following sections we will only refer to the CLI arguments but you can use the `spyglass.conf` for all these too.